 31-Dec-15: I found a publisher that doesn’t usually accept un-agented submissions but has an open submission period running until the end of January.
 After paring down the synopsis as much as I can, I’ve gone ahead and put in the submission.
 I might not hear anything for three months, so I’ll still be submitting to agents in the meantime.
 Watch this space.

 01-May-16: Never did hear anything back from that publisher, so at this point I’m not quite sure what to do with the ‘script.
 I’m seriously considering self-pub on Smashwords.

 New as of June 2017; I just came up with the idea a few days ago when I was at a writing workshop and it occurred to me that most of the questions from people new to writing (read that as: even newer than me) were about the process of developing a story.
-I had the idea of expanding on a set of blog posts I wrote here, and building it up into a short book that I could self-pub on Smashwords.
+I had the idea of expanding on a set of blog posts I wrote here, and building it up into a short book that I can self-pub on Smashwords.

-Current status: outlining
+Current status: PUBLISHED

 25-Jun-17: Blog post text has been saved as Google Docs, as a start point to be expanded on.
 I’ve also written the first couple of paragraphs of an introduction.